d-ries/linux-essentials/04_filesandfolders/01_course.md

 -rw-r--r-- 1 student student  807 Oct  5 13:40 .profile
 -rw-r--r-- 1 student student    0 Oct  6 08:20 .sudo_as_admin_successful
 ```
 Notice how we combined 3 options in the command above.
 Both `ls -a -l -h` and `ls -alh` will function exactly the same and will use all 3 options.
 The options can be put in any order, so `ls -hal` is also correct.
-These 3 option are often the most used ones when it comes to the `ls` command.
-You could look them up in the manpage but we will give an overview:
+These 3 options are used most often when it comes to the `ls` command.
+You could search for them in the manpage but we will give an overview:
-* the `-a` option will show hidden files and folders. **In Linux, hidden files and folders start with a `.` dot. eg. the `.bashrc` file.**
+* the `-a` option will also show hidden files and folders. **In Linux, hidden files and folders start with a dot (.). e.g. the `.bashrc` file.**
 * the `-l` option will show a _long listing_.
 This means that it will show all the extra output\* and not just the file and folder names.
 * the `-h` option refers to _human readable sizes_ and will make filesizes appear with the proper measuring unit rather than showing all sizes in bytes.